Learning during COVID-19

 Boost your motivation.

-Now that we’re in remote mode, it may feel harder to stay engaged with your academic work.
-We’re operating with much less structure in our lives than usual, a general increase in stress around the COVID-19 outbreak, and less contact with others than we normally have, in addition to a modified grading system.
+Now that we’re in hybrid and remote modes, it may feel harder to stay engaged with your academic work.
+We’re operating with less structure in our lives than usual, a general increase in stress around the COVID-19 outbreak, and less contact with others than we normally have.
 All of this can make it hard to stay motivated.
 Putting some thought into how motivated you feel, what motivates you, and how you can enhance your motivation will help.
 Think through some key questions and make a motivation plan for yourself this quarter.

 Create an environment that works for you.